The 1981 Ohio Hospital Association (OHA) annual convention provided the impetus for the beginning of the Healthcare Internal Audit Group (HIAG).

 - A vision statement is created and the mission statement is revised to include the endorsement and training for the compliance profession.

-- The twenty-year anniversary conference is held in Philadelphia, PA.
+- The 20th-year anniversary conference is held in Philadelphia.

 - A partnership is established with KPMG to form a “Chief Audit Executives Group.”

 - AHIA moves its international headquarters to Detroit, Michigan.

 - Five Years of New Perspectives is added to the AHIA website and the 2000 annual conference attendees receive a CD of the five years of articles.

 - The Board of Directors expands one director position to a four-year position, designating one year each to serve as Secretary/Treasurer, Vice Chairman of the Board, Chairman of the Board, and Immediate Past Chairman of the Board.